 Writing Material and Instruments

-Various types of writing material used through history, including replicas of ink pots, pens and quills belonging to other museums.
+Various types of writing material used through history, including replicas of ink pots, pens and quills on loan from other museums.

 Weights and Measures

 Equipment and devices for measuring time (clocks) and the weight of postal items in order to calculate postage rates.

 Calculators and writing machines and other equipment exclusively used by the postal service.
 Of particular note is the first mechanical mail sorter.